ibprovider/Lcpi.EFCore.LcpiOleDb-v06.00/Code/Provider/Package/README.md

-# EF Core Provider for «LCPI ADO.NET Provider for OLE DB»
+# EF Core Provider for «LCPI ADO.NET Provider for OLE DB» v6.0

 Lcpi.EntityFrameworkCore.DataProvider.LcpiOleDb is an open source EF Core provider for «LCPI ADO.NET Provider for OLE DB».

-Currently it allows you to interact with Firebird v3 via .NET O/RM from Microsoft.
+Currently it allows you to interact with Firebird v3 via Microsoft Entity Framework Core v6.0.

 ## Attention